Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Introduction

-In this three-dimensional setting, the codimension-2 operator mediating the change in vortex number is a 1/2-BPS Wilson loop wrapping the circle $S^1$.
-Recall that a Wilson loop is formulated as the trace of a holonomy matrix, where a quark is parallel transported along the circle, and the trace is evaluated in some representation of the gauge group.
+In this 3-dimensional setting, the codimension-2 operator mediating the change in vortex number is a 1/2-BPS loop defect wrapping the circle $S^1$.
 We are able to give four definitions of the vortex $qq$-character observable:\\